prince-chrismc/Simple-Socket/docs/docs/Generics.md

 SocketConnectionReset     | Connection was forcibly closed by the remote host.
 SocketAddressInUse        | Address already in use.
 SocketInvalidPointer      | Pointer type supplied as argument is invalid.
+SocketInvalidOperation    | An invalid argument was provide for the requested action.
 SocketEunknown            | Unknown error please report to prince.chrismc@gmail.com